 I found a great website about Indian architecture that had this to say:

-“In Islamic style of architecture, the garden is not just another feature but has a well-defined meaning and it symbolizes the spirituality.
+“In the Islamic style of architecture, the garden is not just another feature but has a well-defined meaning, and it symbolizes spirituality.
 According to the Holy Koran, a garden is symbolic of paradise.
-In Islam, it is believed that there are four rivers in paradise, one of water, other of milk, the third of wine, and fourth of honey.
-From this concept the Charbagh style of garden planning took root”.
+In Islam, it is believed that there are four rivers in paradise: one of water, the other of milk, the third of wine, and the fourth of honey.
+From this concept, the Charbagh style of garden planning took root”.